Pochteca: Urban organization

 Pochtecatl were based in thirteen urban centers in the Valley of Mexico.
 Within each urban area, the pochteca were organized into a hereditary calpultin.
 These calpulli were highly selective of who they allowed membership, with a potential member requiring both the consensus of the group and the approval of the calpulli's lord.
 In Tenochtitlán specifically, there were six separate wards, each ultimately answering to a major temple in the Tzonmolco ward.
 These calpulli were notable for maintaining their own temples, as well as their own leadership.
 Further, pochteca within these calpulli participated in corporate religious ceremonies that bolstered their common identity.
 This method of organization was to the benefit of the pochteca, as it both increased the social cohesiveness of the pochteca allowing increased safety and profitability during long-distance trade, as well as insulating them from extortion from potentially envious elites.

-Markets

-The markets of the Valley of Mexico were part of a complex interlocking system, of which there were four levels: